kdahlquist/GRNmap/test_files/matlab-codes/readme.txt

-This readme contains information on the files in this compressed folder.
+This readme contains information on the files in this folder.

 The scenario is a four gene network.
 Two genes are purely self regulated; two others feedback to each other.
 The data was created by executing two forward simulations, one with all four and one with a single gene deleted.